Architeuthis-Flux/Jumperless-docs/docs/08-micropython.md

 ### If you write something cool, send it to me and I'll add it to the default examples (I'll put a page on this site soon where you can share them.)

+This is using [MicroPython's built-in Raw REPL](https://docs.micropython.org/en/latest/reference/repl.html#raw-mode-and-raw-paste-mode), so anything that can interact with that will work here.
+I've only tested with Viper IDE but I'm pretty sure just about anything else would work.

 There's also `jumperless.py` and `jumperless.pyi` module with stubs for all the built-in functions so syntax highlighting and autocomplete  will work in your favorite code editor (sorry, autocomplete for jumperless functions doesn't work in ViperIDE.)
 You can grab them here:

 ### [jumperless.py](https://github.com/Architeuthis-Flux/JumperlOS/blob/main/scripts/jumperless.py)
 ### [jumperless.pyi](https://github.com/Architeuthis-Flux/JumperlOS/blob/main/scripts/jumperless.pyi)